byterubpay/byterub-site/_posts/2018-01-20-logs-for-the-Community-meeting-held-on-2018-01-20.md

 # Logs

 **\<rehrar>** For newcomers, or those who don't know.
-The community meeting is a place where individuals or groups interested in making the Monero community a better, more helpful, more welcoming, and fun place can congregate and throw ideas around.
+The community meeting is a place where individuals or groups interested in making the ByteRub community a better, more helpful, more welcoming, and fun place can congregate and throw ideas around.
 **\<rehrar>** We've already sort of gone through 1.
 Greetings, but if there is anyone else out there in the peanut gallery that wants to say 'hi' and show your presence, by all means do so.
 **\<keledoro>** Heya!
 **\* ErCiccione** here but sick and getting worse, not going to be very communicative :(